Purdue-ECE-32300/lab_book/source/lab_01.md

    Simulink project window for Lab 1.
    ```

-3. In the model window, double click on the appropriate source block and use the
+3. In the model window, double-click on the appropriate source block and use the
    mouse and keyboard to set up the following 50-Hz waveforms on the D/A
    outputs: